AndresH18/Beginning-CPP-Programming---From-Beginner-to-Beyond/docs/13_objects_clases.md

 > [!NOTE]
 > We can also use a delegating constructor `Type::Type(const Type &source) : Type {...}`.

+> [!IMPORTANT]
+> We must ensure that the way we are copying is the correct. using `: variable{vaule}` is useful only when dealing with
+> values.
+If we use pointers, we must implement deep copy, or use smart-pointers.
+>
+> View [MyString](../Section%2014_Operator%20Overloading/MyString.cpp) to see its implementation.

 ## Shallow vs Deep Copying

 Consider a class that contains a pointer as a data member.